 With this, the Argentine Aircraft Factory resurfaces with its star product the Pampa III, the advanced training aircraft with combat capabilities, designed and built in Argentina initially by the Military Aircraft Factory and with the assistance of the German company Dornier Flugzeugwerke in the 1980s.

-Thus, Fadea, in the government of Mauricio Macri, managed to revert the adverse situation he was going through, carrying out an arduous work in three strategic areas: financial reorganization, production reactivation and generation of new clients.
+Thus, Fadea, in the government of Mauricio Macri, managed to revert the adverse situation he was going through, carrying out arduous work in three strategic areas: financial reorganization, production reactivation, and generation of new clients.
 Its first objective was to provide the Argentine Air Force with three Pampa III aircraft after ten years without delivering new aircraft, with a 10% growth in the use of national components in production.

-n addition, it is expected that in 2019, revenue will grow 25% from the certification of new capacities and the closing of contracts related to the maintenance of commercial aviation, the production of wind turbines and the sale abroad of Pampa III, unprecedented business for the company.
+n addition, it is expected that in 2019, revenue will grow 25% from the certification of new capacities and the closing of contracts related to the maintenance of commercial aviation, the production of wind turbines, and the sale abroad of Pampa III, unprecedented business for the company.

 The IA-63 Pampa III has space for two crew members, a length of 10.9 meters and a wingspan of 9.7 meters.
 It reaches a maximum speed of 880 kilometers per hour, with an efficiency of 2,357 kilometers and a ceiling of 12,900 meters.

 Throughout its history, it received 3 modernizations: the first of them was an avionics upgrade that resulted in the Pampa II in 2005.
 Later, in 2011, it was re-motorized giving birth to the Pampa II-40.
-Currently, the IA-63 Pampa III incorporates the advances Full Glass Cockpit and Data Link system.
+Currently, the IA-63 Pampa III incorporates the advanced Full Glass Cockpit and Data Link system.